Bam Bam Bigelow: The Triple Threat (1997–1998)

 Bigelow began appearing regularly with ECW in May 1997.
 He was reintroduced at Chapter 2, being named the new member of The Triple Threat alongside Shane Douglas, Chris Candido, and Francine.
 He was undefeated until August 1997, when he suffered an upset loss to the diminutive Spike Dudley at Born to be Wired.
 Bigelow made his ECW pay-per-view debut at Hardcore Heaven later that month, decisively defeating Dudley in a rematch.
 During the match, Bigelow pressed Dudley above his head and hurled him into the ECW Arena audience.
 Bigelow went on to defeat Dudley in a series of further matches over the following months.

-On the October 20, 1997 episode of ECW Hardcore TV, Rick Rude selected Bigelow as challenger for Shane Douglas' ECW World Heavyweight Championship.
+On the October 20, 1997, episode of ECW Hardcore TV, Rick Rude selected Bigelow as the challenger for Shane Douglas' ECW World Heavyweight Championship.
 Bigelow accepted the match and went on to win the Championship, renouncing his membership in The Triple Threat as a result.
 Over the course of his reign, Bigelow successfully retained the Championship in bouts with challengers including Al Snow, Chris Candido, Mikey Whipwreck, and Paul Diamond.
 He began feuding with Douglas, on one occasion accidentally breaking the pelvis of Douglas' valet Francine while performing a gorilla press slam on her.
 In the main event of November to Remember on November 30, 1997, Douglas defeated Bigelow to regain the Championship.

 Bigelow continued feuding with Douglas and the rest of The Triple Threat, allying with Taz.
 At Hostile City Showdown in January 1998, Bigelow and Taz faced The Triple Threat in a handicap match; during the match, Bigelow betrayed Taz, rejoining The Triple Threat.
 At Living Dangerously on March 1, 1998, Bigelow defeated Taz for the ECW World Television Championship in the Asbury Park Convention Hall in his adopted hometown.
 During the match, Bigelow collapsed backwards while Taz was applying his Tazmission hold, driving both men through the ring canvas.
-Bigelow's reign lasted until the April 4, 1998 episode of ECW Hardcore TV where he lost the Championship to Rob Van Dam.
+Bigelow's reign lasted until the April 4, 1998, episode of ECW Hardcore TV where he lost the Championship to Rob Van Dam.

 After defeating New Jack at Wrestlepalooza, Axl Rotten at It Ain't Seinfeld, and Al Snow at A Matter of Respect, Bigelow unsuccessfully challenged Taz for the ECW FTW Heavyweight Championship in a falls count anywhere match at Heat Wave after both men fell through the entrance ramp.
 Bigelow subsequently teamed with Candido and then Douglas to unsuccessfully challenge Rob Van Dam and Sabu for the ECW World Tag Team Championship.
 The feud between The Triple Threat and Taz, Van Dam, and Sabu culminated in a six-man tag team match in the main event of November to Remember, in which Sabu pinned Douglas.
 This marked Bigelow's final appearance with ECW as he left the promotion to rejoin World Championship Wrestling immediately thereafter.